Students-Absences/.github/profile/README.md

 # Students Absence

-Students Absence is a platform for greek high school teachers to easily take note of students being absent and even more easily export all these absences for [myschool](https://myschool.sch.gr)'s monthly report.
+Students Absence is a platform for greek high school teachers to easily take attendance and even more easily export all the absences for m[myschool](https://myschool.sch.gr)'s monthly report.

 As of yet, this project is a work in progress and/or is being tested by the [5th Lyceum of Vyronas](https://5lykeiovyrona.gr).